roman-neuhauser/Ansel-wiki/Home.md

 * the [timeline](https://docs.darktable.org/usermanual/3.8/en/module-reference/utility-modules/lighttable/timeline/) : too complicated for the little it does.
 LOSS OF CPU CYCLES.
 * the main window borders with collapsing arrows: they waste space and tend to reappear when you don't want them because their state is view-dependent.
 LOSS OF DISPLAY REAL-ESTATE.
 * the [second darkroom window](https://docs.darktable.org/usermanual/3.8/en/darkroom/darkroom-view-layout/) : darktable is slow enough with 2 pipelines (thumbnail & preview), a third one is not realistic.
 This should have been the main preview redirected to another window but the code has been hastily hacked by copy-pasting, it's terrible.
 Also there is no traceability on which display profile will be used.
 LOSS OF CPU CYCLES.
+* the block and timeout overlay mode in lighttable : terrible code for something never used.
+USELESS.

-TOTAL OF CODE LINES REMOVED : 8000
+TOTAL OF CODE LINES REMOVED : 10495